-Narrow down your subject on the basis of literature on the subject.
+- Narrow down your subject based on the literature you find.

-Explore the subject.
+- Explore the subject.
 You can read a paper …

-Before you start writing, having a good sense of what you will be writing is an important first step.
+Before you start writing, having a good sense of what you'll be writing is an important first step.
 Some examples of text types that require different kinds of writing are:

-a paper: you look for the answer to an objective research question through field research or a literature study. …
+- a paper: you look for the answer to an objective research question through field research or a literature study. …